-Families can talk about the way the Monty Python crew lampoons the King Arthur legend and movies.
+Families can talk about the way the Monty Python crew lampoons the King Arthur legend and movies in Monty Python and the Holy Grail.
 Can you think of other movies that are similarly humorous parodies of classic epic tales?

 How is violence shown in this movie?
 How is violence exaggerated for humorous effect?

 How does the movie find humor in the misery and suffering that occurred during the Middle Ages?